Machine learning - it’s all about the data

 Machine learning is an application of AI that provides systems the ability to automatically learn and improve from experience without being explicitly programmed.
 As Jim Coleman, director of global IP at Trimble says succinctly, “Data is the fuel for AI.”

-“There’s a lot of work out there to be done at AI and it all centers around this notion of collecting data, organising the data and then mining and evaluating that data.”
+“There’s a lot of work out there to be done at AI and it all centres around this notion of collecting data, organising the data and then mining and evaluating that data.”

 “This data, arising from previous projects and activities, and collected over a number of years, can become the source of data that machine learning models require for training.
 Models can use this existing data repository to train on and then compare against a validation test before it is used for real world prediction scenarios.”